-7.2 GENERAL SECURITY ACCESS AND CREW IDENTIFICATION
+7.2 GENERAL SECURITY ACCESS AND SHORE LEAVE

-Any personnel requiring access to the vessel must be on the Master's approved visitation list, supplied via the Ship's Agent.
-Persons requiring regular access to the Berth must undertake Stolthaven Terminals Berth Induction.
-An Inducted Person with valid MSIC can access berth facilities unescorted.

-Non-inducted persons requiring access to the Berth for an operational purpose (including vessel crew) must be escorted by an Inducted Person.
-Personal visitors are not permitted for the ship's crew.
-Crew should consider meeting personal visitors at the Mission to Seafarers.
+Any personnel requiring access to the vessel must be on the Master's approved visitation list, managed via the Ship's Agent.
+Personal visitors are not permitted for the ship's crew unless agreed prior to arrival.
+Crew should consider meeting any personal visitors at the Mission to Seafarers.
+Non-inducted suppliers/contractors will need to be escorted to/from the vessel.